An Efficient Representation for Filtrations of Simplicial Complexes: Construction of Relaxed Delaunay Complexes

 \begin{lemma} $M\subseteq W.$ \end{lemma} \begin{proof} Let $\tau=\{v_0,\ldots v_{d_\tau}\}$ be a critical simplex in $M$ with filtration value $f(\tau)$.
 By definition of $\text{Del}^\rho(Q, P)$, we have that there exists a point $x\in P$ which $\left(f(\tau)\rho/t\right)$-strongly witnesses $\tau$.
-Since $\tau$ is critical, we have that for every $q\in Q\setminus \tau$, the following holds.
+Since $\tau$ is critical, we have that for every $q\in Q\setminus \tau$, the following holds:

-Therefore, we have that for every $i\in [d_\tau+1]$, $A(x,\ell_x^i)\in \tau$, or more precisely, $\sigma_x^{d_\tau+1}=\tau$. \end{proof}
+Therefore, we have that for every $i\in [d_\tau+1]$, $D(x,\ell_x^i)\in \tau$, or more precisely, $\sigma_x^{d_\tau+1}=\tau$. \end{proof}

-The above lemma provides a characterization of $\text{Del}^\rho(Q, P)$: it can have at most $|P|(d+1)$ critical simplices.
+The above lemma provides a characterization of $\text{Del}^\rho(Q, P)$: it can have at most $|P|(d+1)$ critical simplices (where $d$ is the dimension of $\text{Del}^\rho(Q, P)$).
 We note here that typically $P$ is a relatively small set.
-For example, in the experiments performed by Boissonnat and Maria (Table 1 of \cite{SimplexTree}), we note that the cardinality of the witness set is about a few ten thousands while the number of simplices in the complex is over a hundred million.
+For example, in the experiments performed by Boissonnat and Maria (Table 1 of \cite{SimplexTree}), we note that the cardinality of $P$ is about a few ten thousands while the number of simplices in the complex is over a hundred million.
 Therefore, this provides practical evidence of the compact representation of $\text{Del}^\rho(Q, P)$ through CSD.

 Under the assumption that for any $x,\ell$, $D(x,\ell)$ could be computed in $\mathcal{O}(1)$ time (i.e., $D$ is computed as part of the preprocessing), Boissonnat and Maria \cite{SimplexTree} described an algorithm to construct the ST representation of the relaxed witness complex.
 Their algorithm can be easily adapted to construct $\text{Del}_w^\rho(Q, P)$ in time $\mathcal{O}(tmd\log n)$.